IBM-Bluemix-Docs/mobilefoundation/basic_authentication.md

 The token-response JSON object has these property objects:

-* **token_type**: the token type is always "*Bearer*", in accordance with the [OAuth 2.0 Bearer Token Usage specification](https://tools.ietf.org/html/rfc6750).
+* **token_type**: the token type is always "*Bearer*", in accordance with the [OAuth 2.0 Bearer Token Usage specification](https://tools.ietf.org/html/rfc6750){: external}.
 * **expires_in**: the expiration time of the access token, in seconds.
 * **access_token**: the generated access token (actual access tokens are longer than shown in the example).
 * **scope**: the requested scope.

 The **expires_in** and **scope** information is also contained within the token itself (**access_token**).

-**Note**: The structure of a valid access-token response is relevant if you use the low level `WLAuthorizationManager` class and manage the OAuth interaction between the client and the authorization and resource servers yourself, or if you use a confidential client.
+The structure of a valid access-token response is relevant if you use the low level `WLAuthorizationManager` class and manage the OAuth interaction between the client and the authorization and resource servers yourself, or if you use a confidential client.
 If you are using the high level `WLResourceRequest` class, which encapsulates the OAuth flow for accessing protected resources, the security framework handles the processing of access-token responses for you.
 See [Client security APIs](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.dev.doc/dev/c_oauth_client_apis.html?view=kc#c_oauth_client_apis) and [Confidential clients](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/confidential-clients/).
+{: note}

 ### Refresh Tokens
 {: #acs_refresh_tokens}